uboreas/centos-8-minimal/README.md

 (Empty lines and lines starting with "#" will be ignored.)

 If you want to download package(s) together with it's full dependencies you can use "debug" main switch.
-This switch is also useful to track processing of given package(s) if something went wrong.
+This switch is also useful to track processing of given package(s) when something went wrong.

     # ./bootstrap.sh debug php